Niuean language: Vowels

 Vowel length is distinctive in Niuean; vowels are either long or short.
 Furthermore, two adjacent identical vowels (whether short-short, short-long, long-short, or long-long) form a rearticulated vowel; the sound is distinct from one long vowel.

 Both short and long vowels can occur in any position.

 All short vowels may combine with one another to form diphthongs.
-The possible diphthongs are:
+The possible diphthongs are outlined in the table below.

 Hiatus

 Hiatus is the separate pronunciation of two adjacent vowels, as opposed to diphthongs, which are written as two letters but pronounced as one sound.
 These two vowels may be the same or be different ones.

-Hiatus typically occurs across morpheme boundaries, such as when a suffix ending with a vowel comes before a root beginning with that same vowel.
+Hiatus typically occurs across morpheme boundaries, such as when a prefix ending with a vowel comes before a root beginning with that same vowel.
 It may also occur, rarely, within monomorphemic words (words that consist of only one morpheme) as a result of the elision of a historical intervocalic consonant.

 Two adjacent identical short vowels are always pronounced separately, as are combinations of any two long vowels or a short and a long vowel; two adjacent different short vowels may undergo hiatus or form a diphthong.
 This must be determined from the morphology or etymology of the word.